zxdvd/blog/content/js/basic: prototype.md

 p1.constructor === Person            // true, the instance also has a constructor property
 ```

+Attention, not all functions have prototype property.
+The arrow function (const f1 = () => {})
+ does not have prototype.
+And same to methods of class, bound functions.

 ### Object.create vs `new`
 They both create object but the `Object.create` won't call the constructor of the prototype
  while the `new` will.